chaoss/augur/docs/source/getting-started/installation.rst

-**Python version 3.8 or 3.9.
-(Will not work for Python 3.10 or later because machine learning libraries are not supported)**
+**Python version 3.10 or later will not work, because some machine learning libraries are not supported**

 Our REST API & data collection workers write in Python 3.6.
 We query the GitHub & GitLab API to collect data about issues, pull requests, contributors, and other information about a repository, so GitLab and GitHub access tokens are **required** for data collection.